red-hat-data-services/cuda-minimal-notebook/README.md

 # cuda-minimal-notebook

-A minimal Jupyter Notebook image with NVIDIA CUDA packages
+A minimal Jupyter Notebook image with NVIDIA CUDA packages.